 7. KL Go Green Car-Free Morning

-While KL City Centre isn’t exactly known for its empty roads, on every first and third Sunday of the month, most roads are completely closed to motorised vehicles for two hours, during which time visitors can enjoy a range of activities which include cycling, jogging, rollerblading, and skateboarding; it’s called the KL Go Green Car-Free Morning and is open to anyone and everyone.
+While Kuala Lumpur City Centre isn’t exactly known for its empty roads, on every first and third Sunday of the month, most roads are completely closed to motorised vehicles for two hours, during which time visitors can enjoy a range of activities which include cycling, jogging, rollerblading, and skateboarding; it’s called the KL Go Green Car-Free Morning and is open to anyone and everyone.
 On special occasions, they even hold free Zumba or aerobic sessions at the Dataran DBKL Square.

 The event normally starts from 7 am and goes on to 9 am, although the timings are subject to change.